kfishkin/brago/README.md

 learning experiment, so be gentle with your comments :)

 ## Version log

+## 1.15 (7 May)
+Added 'role' to champion display, and added filter on faction.

 ## 1.14 (30 April)
 Champion images are now 'decorated' with level, affinity, faction, stars, marker, and vault status.